pytorch/ignite/README.md

 ###Building the image yourself

-The [Dockerfiles](docker/README.md) are supplied to build images with dependencies that ease the use of Ignite for computer vision and NLP tasks..
+The [Dockerfiles](docker/README.md) are supplied to build images with dependencies that ease the use of Ignite for computer vision / NLP tasks:

 ```bash
 cd docker/main